-In spite of the ongoing challenging operating environment, there have been many achievements to be proud of during 2022/23.
+In spite of the ongoing challenging operating environment, there have been many achievements to be proud of during 2023/24.
 I have no doubt, that this was driven by our strong sense of purpose and our ability to harness the benefits of the unique Sovini group structure.
-Our customer satisfaction with services score was 92.63%, we collected 99.52% of our rent and kept our occupancy rates high, with top quartile performing relet times of 9.3 days.
-We have also, recently opened our new Hub.
-A warm, welcoming, and collaborative agile space, that we call home to "create opportunities and change lives".
+Our customer satisfaction with services score was 92.80%, we collected 98.74% of our rent and kept our occupancy rates high, with top quartile performing relet times of 9.9 days.

-As we look ahead to the future, we continue to prepare to incept and embed the new regulatory standards and work with the Regulator of Social Housing (RSH) and our customers to evidence our ongoing compliance and financial headroom / resilience.
+As we look ahead to the future, we continue to work with our customers and the Regulator of Social Housing (RSH), to improve and bespoke our services, respond to housing need and retaining strong financial resilance and headroom.
 We continue to be an ambitious housing provider who aspires to maximise our income, so that we may continue to deliver a sustainable development programme, whilst balancing our obligations to the ongoing investment in our existing homes.
 This includes doing all that we can to achieve the UK's net zero (2030 and 2050) targets.
 We recognise the contribution that we can make, through the delivery of our housing services, to improve the quality of life of those customers living in our homes.
 Whether this be providing support and assistance with dealing with the impact of the cost of living, improving the energy efficiency of our homes and / or creating safe and secure communities for them to live and thrive.
 We also recognise the strategic role that we play as part of the wider Liverpool City Region, investing in our communities and making a meaningful difference to improve transport, employment opportunities, culture, our digital offer and housing across the Region.
-We have proactively responded to the Governments Housing White Paper and are committed to treating our customers with respect and removing the stigma currently associated with social housing.
+We have proactively responded to the Governments Housing White Paper and through compliance with the new Consumer Standards, remain committed to treating our customers with dignity and respect, whilst takling and removing the stigma associated currently with aspects of social housing.